↑

 Proteins

-A hard-boiled egg, almonds, walnuts, pecans, (nuts, etc.), peanuts, peanut butter, sunflower or pumpkin seeds, hummus, lunch meat slices, leftover chicken breast, or a can or pouch of tuna or salmon or sardines, a few shrimp, etc.
+A hard-boiled egg, almonds, walnuts, pecans (nuts, etc.), peanuts, peanut butter, sunflower or pumpkin seeds, hummus, lunch meat slices, leftover chicken breast, or a can or pouch of tuna or salmon or sardines, a few shrimp, etc.

 Dairy

-Mozzarella cheese stick, cottage cheese, plain greek yogurt, dip, or milk.
+Mozzarella cheese stick, cottage cheese, plain Greek yogurt, dip, or milk.

 Fruit

-Apple, orange, clemantines, bananas, strawberries, grapes, blueberries, dried fruit (1/8 – 1/4 cup), watermelon, cherries, rasperries, etc.
+Apple, orange, clementines, bananas, strawberries, grapes, blueberries, dried fruit (1/8 – 1/4 cup), watermelon, cherries, raspberries, etc.

 Veggies